Dynamic mass generation and topological order in overscreened Kondo lattices: The phase diagram and the interpretation

-The qualitative picture presented above, persists for small TR-breaking gap.
+The qualitative features of the phase diagram above are present even with a small TR-breaking field.
 Therefore, a renormalization group (RG) discussion of the nature of these massive phases is in order.
-For $\gamma>2$, the critical exponents [Fig.\,\ref{fig2}(d)] indicate that $\Delta_f<3/2$.
-This means that a mass term of the form ${\cal L}={\cal L}_*+m_f(\bar \chi_1 \chi_1- \bar \chi_2\chi_2)$ is a relevant perturbation, in an RG sense.
-Note that a Semenoff mass \cite{Semenoff2012} is forbidden due to the assumed inversion symmetry.
-Indeed in Phase II, $\braket{\bar \chi_1 \chi_1-\bar \chi_2 \chi_2}\neq 0$.
-The mass has different signs at the two K points, which can be attributed to the {Kondo-flux repulsion} [Fig.\,\ref{fig1}(a)].
-As seen in Fig.\,\ref{fig2}(d), $\Delta_f=1$ and the bulk fermion is a usual non-interacting 2D topological insulator.
-This characterizes a chiral spin-liquid in which the TR-breaking is induced on spinons via the Kondo interaction.
+For $\gamma>2$ in Phase~II, $\Delta_f<3/2$ as seen in Fig.\,\ref{fig2}(d).
+This means that a Haldane mass term of the form ${\cal L}={\cal L}_*+m^H_f(\bar \chi_1 \chi_1- \bar \chi_2\chi_2)$ is a relevant perturbation in the RG sense.
+Note that a Semenoff mass $m^S_f(\bar \chi_1 \chi_1+ \bar \chi_2\chi_2)$ \cite{Semenoff2012} is forbidden due to the assumed inversion symmetry.
+Indeed, in Phase II, $\braket{\bar \chi_1 \chi_1-\bar \chi_2 \chi_2}\neq 0$.
+The mass has different signs at the $\mathrm{K}$ and $\mathrm{K}'$, which can be attributed to the Kondo flux repulsion [Fig.\,\ref{fig1}(a)].
+In fact in Phase II, $\Delta_f\approx1$ [Fig.\,\ref{fig2}(d)], and the bulk fermion constitutes a noninteracting 2D topological insulator.
+This characterizes a chiral spin-liquid in which TR-breaking is induced on spinons via the Kondo interaction.